-¶ 14 Finally, the State alleged it would be in R.L.'s best interest and welfare that respondent's parental rights be terminated and that DCFS be appointed legal guardian with the power to consent to his adoption.

-¶ 15 On April 23, 2021, the trial court conducted an adjudicatory hearing in R.L.'s case.

-The court heard testimony from three witnesses: (1) Apple Glover, a child protection investigator for DCFS; (2) Melinda McBride, a caseworker for the Center for Youth and Family Solutions (CYFS) on M.L.'s case; and (3) Nicole L., respondent's wife and mother of the minors.

-¶ 16 Glover testified she took protective custody of R.L. when he was days' old prior to being discharged from the hospital because he was at-risk due to M.L.'s status of being in-care and due to the termination of respondent's rights in the five sibling cases.
-Glover also explained that "the parents had not corrected the conditions that initially led to [DCFS] involvement on their other cases and they had been deemed unfit parents," and their fitness had not been restored.
-At the conclusion of the hearing, the court found R.L. to be a neglected minor.
-The court noted the parties had waived the 30-day time period in which to conduct a dispositional hearing.
+- ¶ 15 Finally, the State alleged it would be in R.L.'s best interest and welfare that respondent's parental rights be terminated and that DCFS be appointed legal guardian with the power to consent to his adoption. - ¶ 16 On April 23, 2021, the trial court conducted an adjudicatory hearing in R.L.'s case.
+The court heard testimony from three witnesses: (1) Apple Glover, a child protection investigator for DCFS; (2) Melinda McBride, a caseworker for the Center for Youth and Family Solutions (CYFS) on M.L.'s case; and (3) respondent. - ¶ 17 Glover testified she took protective custody of R.L. when he was days' old prior to being discharged from the hospital because he was at-risk due to M.L.'s status of being in-care and due to the termination of respondent's rights in the five sibling cases.
+Glover also explained that "the parents had not corrected the conditions that initially led to [DCFS] involvement on their other cases and they had been deemed unfit parents," and their fitness had not been restored. - Much of McBride's testimony was regarding the father's noncompliance with the case plan.
+He had not completed substance abuse treatment, he was discharged unsuccessfully from individual counseling, he was not completing "drug drops," and he was not communicating with the agency.
+However, respondent was non-compliant with her case plan as well, in that she failed to disclose her pregnancy to her caseworker. - ¶ 19 At the conclusion of the hearing, the court found R.L. to be a neglected minor.
+The court noted the parties had waived the 30-day time period in which to conduct a dispositional hearing. - ¶ 20 On July 22, July 23, and August 20, 2021, the trial court conducted a combined fitness hearing on the State's petition to terminate respondent's parental rights.
+The State called four witnesses.